-- 7. A Program Advisory Committee: - a) Includes experts in the field external to the organization and, for degrees in applied and professional areas of study, employers and representatives from industry and professional associations - b) Regularly comments on the currency of the curriculum in relationship to developments in the discipline/field of study as well as the relevant labour market - c) Confirms the currency of the curriculum and, as appropriate, its relevance to the field(s) of practice - d) Endorses the program as represented in the application - e) Strives to achieve best practice.
+- 7. A Program Advisory Committee: - a) For renewal applications, the PAC includes academic experts in the field external to the organization (at least one) and, for degrees in applied and professional areas of study, employers and representatives from industry and professional associations.
+For new applications, a Preliminary PAC of similar makeup or several stakeholders from the labour market and/ or other PSE institutions have been consulted representatives of which are to be available at the site visit and the organization commits to forming, on program initiation, a PAC approximating best practice. - b) Regularly comments on the currency of the curriculum in relationship to developments in the discipline/field of study as well as the relevant labour market - c) Confirms the currency of the curriculum and, as appropriate, its relevance to the field(s) of practice - d) Endorses the program as represented in the application - e) Strives to achieve best practice.
+12